 One in the Chamber

 If you are a gun while holding bullets, then who’s to say what can be a gun and, more importantly, what can be reloaded?
-You can consume a bullet to ‘reload’ 1/6th of any inanimate object, rounded down.
-You can use this to reload a gun that takes a bullet of a different size…or you can use it to ‘reload’ your car’s fuel tank or ‘reload’ your phone’s battery or even ‘reload’ that empty PEZ dispenser in the garbage.
+You can consume a bullet to ‘reload’ 1/6th, rounded down, of any inanimate object you can hold in your arms,.
+You can use this to reload a gun that takes a bullet of a different size…or you can use it to ‘reload’ that fuel canister for the car or ‘reload’ your phone’s battery or even ‘reload’ that empty PEZ dispenser in the garbage.

 Cost: 1 significant, 1 bullet